cap-js/docs/java/observability.md

 [Open Telemetry](https://opentelemetry.io/) is an Open Source framework for observability in cloud applications.
 Applications can collect signals (distributed traces and metrics) and send them to observability front ends that offer a wide set of capabilities to analyze the current state or failures of an application.
 On the Business Technology Platform, for example, the  [SAP BTP Cloud Logging service](https://help.sap.com/docs/cloud-logging) is offered as a front end for these purposes.

 CAP Java applications can easily be configured to connect to SAP BTP Cloud Logging Service or Dynatrace.
-By configuring Open Telemetry support with one of these service in a CAP Java application, the application automatically benefits from the following features:
+In your CAP Java application, you configure one of these services inside the Open Telemetry configuration.
+Then the application automatically benefits from the following features:

 - out-of-the-box traces and metrics by auto-instrumented [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks)
 - additional traces for CAP-specific capabilities
 - automatic forwarding of telemetry signals (logs, traces, or metrics) to SAP BTP Cloud Logging or Dynatrace
 - full setup of Open Telemetry relevant configuration, including span hierarchy and OT collectors

-Spans and traces that are produced out-of-the-box include HTTP requests as well as CAP-specific execution of CQN statements or individual requests inside a OData $batch request.
-Metrics that are automatically provided include standard JVM metrics like CPU and memory utilization.
+Spans and traces that are produced out of the box, include HTTP requests as well as CAP-specific execution of CQN statements or individual requests inside an OData $batch request.
+Metrics that are automatically provided, include standard JVM metrics like CPU and memory utilization.

 In addition, it's possible to add manual instrumentations using the [Open Telemetry Java API](https://opentelemetry.io/docs/instrumentation/java/manual/), for example, in a custom event handler.